 Eyman, Douglas, & Ball, Cheryl E. (2014).
 Composing for digital publication: Rhetoric, design, code.
 Composition Studies, (1), 114.

 Fleckenstein, Kristie S. (1999).
 Writing bodies: Somatic mind in composition studies.
 College English, 61 (3), 281-306.

 Gilbride, Mary.
 (1971).
 An alternative education: The open classroom.
-DePaul University, Chicago, IL.
+Chicago, IL: DePaul University.

-Hart, Ellen Louise and Martha Nell Smith, eds.
+Hart, Ellen Louise & Martha Nell Smith (Eds.).
 (1998).
 Open me carefully: Emily Dickinson’s intimate letter to Susan Huntington Dickinson.
 Ashfield: MA, Paris Press

 Hawisher, Gail E., & Selfe, Cynthia L. (2014).
 Evolving digital publishing opportunities across composition studies.
 Composition Studies, (1), 107.

 hooks, bell.
 (1994).Teaching to transgress: Education as the practice of freedom.
-New York: Routledge.
+New York, NY: Routledge.

-Jenkins, Henry, Sam Ford, and Joshua Green.
+Jenkins, Henry, Sam Ford, & Joshua Green.
 2013.
 Spreadable media: Creating value and veaning in a networked culture.
-New York: NYU Press.
+New York, NY: NYU Press.